Difference Between a RFI, RFQ and RFP

 The Supply Chain Management Unit works with the Customer to:

 - Solicit external expertise regarding how to solve the problem;

 An RFQ is used when the Customer understands the business problem and what's needed to solve it, including specifications and procedures.
 Price is usually not the determining factor in the evaluation of an RFP.
 Factors such as quality, service, and reputation are also taken into consideration.

 Request for Quote (RFQ)

 An RFQ is generally used to obtain pricing, delivery information, terms and conditions from suppliers.
 In this case, requestors have a clear understanding of what they need, including requirements and specifications.
-To procure the exact product or service you need, the Customer provides the Supply Chain Management Unit with as much information as possible, including complete specifications, quantities, and delivery schedule.”
+To procure the exact product or service needed, the Customer provides the Supply Chain Management Unit with as much information as possible, including complete specifications, quantities, and delivery schedule.

 The common thread between all three types of "RFX" documents is that the Customer/Government Entity is not obliged to appoint a service provider on the results from issuing any of these requests.
 The best way to know that a tender award will be made is when you respond to a formal quotation or a competitive bid.